samkitano/laravel-user-activation/readme.md

 ## Installation

+After creating your Authentication routes and views with `php artisan make:auth`:

 1 - Require with Composer: `composer require samkitano/LaravelUserActivation`

 2 - Include the service provider in the 'providers' array within `config/app.php`.